mattwelke/go-starter/README.md

 If using Gitpod, also:

 - Replace `https://github.com/mattwelke/go-starter` in the "Open in Gitpod" button in this file with the project URL you end up using.
 For example, `https://github.com/your-github-account/your-new-repo`.
+- If you modify the name of the build binary in the `command` Gitpod task, replace `go-starter` in `.gitignore` with the name of the repo you end up using.
+For example, `your-new-repo`.